Canvas CLI

 canvas config set #

-Set (or update) one or more variables on an installed plugin.
+Set (or update) one or more plugin variables on a Canvas instance.
 Each variable must already be declared in the plugin’s CANVAS_MANIFEST.json.
 Pass one or more KEY=value pairs as positional arguments.

 Usage: